 In meteorology, we often treat “pockets of air” in a similar way to ballooning.
 We call these pockets of air "parcels".
 A parcel is a bubble of air of no definite size that retains its shape and general characteristics as it rises or sinks in the atmosphere.

-In both cases, the parcel's rate of cooling remains fixed and we generally assume the ratio of moist air to dry air in the parcel remains constant as it rises (or sinks) in the atmosphere.
-Therefore, stability/instability is based upon the vertical temperature profile of the atmosphere.
+• We generally assume the amount of moist air and dry air in the parcel remains constant as it rises or sinks.
+Therefore, stability/instability is based upon the vertical temperature profile of the atmosphere relative to the parcel itself.

-- We also assume there is no outside source of heating added to the parcel.
+• We also assume there is no outside source of heat added to the parcel.

-- A saturated parcel (100% relative humidity) cools at a slower rate.
+• The temperature of any saturated parcel (100% relative humidity) will cool at a slower rate.
 This is because the process of water vapor condensing into a liquid releases heat.
 The released heat is added to the air within the parcel, slowing the rate of cooling.

 Because of many different influences on a parcel of rising air, the above assumptions will not be 100% true at all times.
 However, the parcel theory, while an over-simplification of real-world processes in the atmosphere, is still a good way of understanding the major factors in how the atmosphere produces the weather.